 If you are lucky enough to have the extra storage space, it's important to use it wisely and know exactly what to store in your attic and basement.
 They may seem like the perfect storage areas for everything, but that's not the case.

 Storing items in your attic is far more preferable than storing them in the basement where they may get wet (think about flooding) or garage where they are exposed to the elements.
 Use the attic to store anything that is impervious to heat.
-Heat can damage things like photographs and wood.
+Heat can damage things such as photographs and wood.
 In the basement, store everything in clear plastic bins, labeled and not packed too heavily.
 You want to make sure you can lift the boxes easily, and if they happen to tumble over, they don't hurt anyone.

-What to Store in the Attic or Basement
+What to Store

-What to Maybe Store in the Attic or Basement
+What to Maybe Store

-Anything you use regularly.
+You might want to store anything you use regularly.
 Once something goes into storage on a floor of your house you don't use regularly, it tends to be forgotten.

-What Not to Store in the Attic or Basement
+What Not to Store

 Attic and Basement Storage Tips

 Keep these storage tips in mind so your items can remain safe.